-Habitat III will now offer a major opportunity for the international community to substantively engage with and strategize around these complex issues and many others.
+Habitat III was thus a major opportunity for the international community to substantively engage with and strategize around these complex issues and many others.

-How does Habitat III fit into broader international discussions?
+How did Habitat III fit into broader international discussions?

-The first is an international climate accord aimed to replace the Kyoto Protocol, negotiations towards which took place as the particular impacts of climate change for urban areas and the poor have become increasingly understood.
-The agreement in December 2015 set the global agenda around both mitigating and adapting to the effects of climate change for the crucial decades to come.
+The first was an international climate accord aimed to replace the Kyoto Protocol, negotiations towards which took place as the particular impacts of climate change for urban areas and the poor have become increasingly understood.
+The resulting Paris Agreement in December 2015 set the global agenda around both mitigating and adapting to the effects of climate change for the crucial decades to come.

-The second international process that will directly impact on Habitat III is a new set of global development goals meant to focus the international community’s efforts to combat poverty through 2030.
+The second international process that directly impacted on Habitat III was a new set of global development goals meant to focus the international community’s efforts to combat poverty through 2030.
 Several of these Sustainable Development Goals (SDGs) are directly, and even explicitly, linked with the health of urban areas, while their success will invariably rest on local-level implementation.

-Habitat III will be the first major U. N. summit after both the climate and SDGs processes concluded.
-While this timing is not necessarily by design, the overlap in these three agendas — climate, development and cities — is so powerful as to now offer major complementary energy to each process.
+Habitat III was the first major U. N. summit after both the climate and SDGs processes concluded.
+While this timing was not necessarily by design, the overlap in these three agendas — climate, development and cities — is so powerful as to now offer major complementary energy to each process.

 Further, those synergies can now be used to clarify and strengthen new climate- and development-related obligations as the Habitat III process moves forward.
-Indeed, many are increasingly looking at Habitat III as an important opportunity to cement the implementation of these other pledges.
+Indeed, perhaps most importantly, many looked at Habitat III as an important opportunity to cement the implementation of these other pledges.

-The Habitat III conference is tasked with coming up with what’s being referred to as the New Urban Agenda, an urbanization model that sets fresh priorities and strategies that take into account the evolving patterns of the new century.
+The Habitat III conference was tasked with coming up with what’s being referred to as the New Urban Agenda, an urbanization model that sets fresh priorities and strategies that take into account the evolving patterns of the new century.
 The final version of that document is available here.

-First and foremost, this will inform and harmonize the work done in agencies across the United Nations system.
-The new agenda will also impact significantly on the development priorities and programs financed by the broader multilateral system — the World Bank, regional development banks and others — and by governments engaging in their own bilateral funding.
+First and foremost, this is meant to inform and harmonize the work done in agencies across the United Nations system.
+The new agenda will also impact significantly on the development priorities and programmes financed by the broader multilateral system — the World Bank, regional development banks and others — and by governments engaging in their own bilateral funding.

-Nation states will also be asked to make a range of unique commitments in alignment with goals and implementation targets associated with the New Urban Agenda.
-These resulting national urban policies may offer the first comprehensive approach on the issue ever formulated by some countries.
+Nation states were also asked to make a range of unique commitments in alignment with goals and implementation targets associated with the New Urban Agenda.
+These commitments, including national urban policies, may offer the first comprehensive approach on the issue ever formulated by some countries.

-In turn, that new framework and resulting wave of policy and substantive action will create a structure for engagement and accountability that will touch on nearly every aspect of urban development planning.
-Indeed, it is because of this expansive impact that it is so crucial that stakeholders and informed citizens mobilize around this process while the new agenda is still being formulated.
-As noted earlier, a key umbrella of stakeholders is the General Assembly of Partners, made up of 12 constituent groups and which has open membership.
+In turn, that new framework and resulting wave of policy and substantive action created a structure for engagement and accountability that will touch on nearly every aspect of urban development planning.

 Certainly those involved in urban planning, transport and local-level governance, as well as those “urbanists” who follow the related discussions, will find the debates leading up to Habitat III and the New Urban Agenda’s subsequent implementation to be vital.

 Yet so too will a broad cross-section of international development practitioners and scholars, including those working in applied technologies, clean energy, health, education, gender, microfinance, governance and more.
 Those involved in the significant changes currently taking place within foreign aid, including the rise of private sector financing and public-private partnerships, will likewise have much to learn from and contribute to this forum.

 For similar reasons, much of the Habitat III agenda, as well as the debates around setting that agenda, will be of key interest to broader civil society.
-Those that should be gearing up to follow the discussions and make their voices heard include environmentalists, sustainable agriculture proponents, legal advocates, labour and rights watchdogs, housing proponents, immigration workers, even historians and anthropologists, and many others.
+Those that should be gearing up to follow the discussions around imlementation include environmentalists, sustainable agriculture proponents, legal advocates, labour and rights watchdogs, housing proponents, immigration workers, even historians and anthropologists, and many others.

-Finally, and perhaps most importantly, a key opportunity of the Habitat III process could be a strengthening of the role of local-level governments in the future urban agenda, including through direct engagement at the international level.
-As such, the evolving discussions leading up to the Quito conference will be of particular interest to mayors, village heads, local development administrators, board commissioners and others.
+Finally, a key opportunity of the Habitat III process was a strengthening of the role of local-level governments in the future urban agenda, including through direct engagement at the international level.
+As such, the evolving discussions leading up to and following the Quito conference will be of particular interest to mayors, village heads, local development administrators, board commissioners and others.